-(c) The plan shall include provisions for BMP maintenance.
-All structural and nonstructural BMPs shall be maintained in a functional condition throughout the life of the approved development.
-Such maintenance shall include the following: (1) all traps/separators and/or filters shall be inspected, cleaned, and repaired prior to the onset of the storm season, no later than September 30th each year and (2) should any of the project's surface or subsurface drainage/filtration structures or other BMPs fail or result in increased erosion, the applicant/landowner or successor-ininterest shall be responsible for any necessary repairs to the drainage/filtration system and restoration of the eroded area.
+The plan shall include provisions for maintaining the drainage system, including structural BMPs, in a functional condition throughout the life of the approved development.
+Such maintenance shall include the following: (1) BMPs shall be inspected, cleaned and repaired when necessary prior to the onset of the storm season, no later than September 30th each year and (2) should any of the project's surface or subsurface drainage/filtration structures or other BMPs fail or result in increased erosion, the applicant/landowner or successor-in-interest shall be responsible for any necessary repairs to the drainage/filtration system or BMPs and restoration of the eroded area.
 Should repairs or restoration become necessary, prior to the commencement of such repair or restoration work, the applicant shall submit a repair and restoration plan to the Executive Director to determine if an amendment or new coastal development permit is required to authorize such work.